plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 I learned a lot more about GLSL by writing and explaining my code in this tutorial. **I am no GLSL expert**, so there may be errors in some of my explanations.
 If you have more experience and spot an opportunity to improve this page, please let me know and I will revise!

-Stay safe and look out for each other <3 \
+Take care and look out for each other <3 \
 _- pip :P_

 ---